 We wrote this guide to equip advocates — parents, educators, caregivers — to work together to change this reality.

 The guide highlights what research and the highest-performing schools have found are the best practices to help students with disabilities achieve at high levels.
 It includes the questions advocates should ask in their school or community, as well as what practices and policies to look for or push for.

 Do you want more for students with special needs in San Jose?

 Of the roughly 1,600 SJUSD students with disabilities who took the state test in 2016-17, only 18% are on grade level in English and only 15% in math.
 We believe the way to change this reality is through collective action for systemic change.

 We hope you will join us for one of our upcoming meetings!

-Learn more about how SJUSD is doing when it comes to serving students with disabilities.
+An overview of how SJUSD is doing in serving students with disabilities

 The Latest from the blog

 When Los Angeles schools shifted to distance learning, parents waited for weeks to receive clarity from the school district.
 But, LAUSD and the United Teachers Union of Los Angeles routinely worked behind closed doors to establish the learning conditions and expectations for students and families.